 This locals-focused bar has two locations in the northwest and one on the south end of Las Vegas Boulevard near Blue Diamond Road.
 The half-pound burgers, all-day breakfast, and video poker machines are the big draws, but there's always a great deal on beer with dozens of choices.
-Modelo Especial and Modelo Negra bottles are $5 each or five for $20 in mix-and-match buckets during Raiders games.
-Modelo Especial is also available in a 24-ounce can with a featured shot for $12.
+Corona Extra, Corona Seltzerita, and Modelo Negra are $4.50 by the bottle/can and can be mixed in $16 buckets of four during pro and college games.
+Modelo Especial, Corona Premier, and Pacifico are on draft for $5 (pints) or $6.50 (22-ounce pours).

 How to book: Walk on in (or order food to go).

 The Overhang Bar is one of the best spots to soak in the extravagance of Circa's massive three-level sportsbook (the largest in Vegas) with football games shown on a 78-million-pixel video screen.
 You can also watch the Raiders on the giant outdoor video wall at Stadium Swim, which (unlike some of the other pool parties in Vegas) is heated and open every day of the year.